JordanPalmer22/SOC-Post-Threat-Analysis/README.md

 ## 🛠 Tools Used

 - Wireshark
 - GitHub (version control)
 - Markdown (reporting)

 ---

 ## 🧠 What I Learned

 - How to detect and analyze suspicious POST activity using Wireshark
-- Indicators of malware C2 behavior and network recon
+- Indicators of malware C2 behavior and network reconnaissance
 - How to document and report IOCs for a SOC environment

 ---

 > 🧩 This project is part of my SOC Analyst GitHub portfolio.
 For more projects, check out my [portfolio index](../).